madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 I also deepened my understanding of how differently patients and providers absorb information.
 The EHR ecosystem is built for providers, but not always for patients.
 A key example was how lab reports were grouped.
 Multiple reports generated on the same day often confused patients.
 While this made sense to practices, we chose to group results by the date they were drawn – because patients simply need to know what their labs showed during their last visit, not the technical constraints behind them.

 The biggest takeaway was that what users ask for isn’t always what they actually need.
-Oncologists initially requested the ability to withhold lab results, but instead of just building a gatekeeping mechanism, we took a step back.
+Oncologists initially requested the ability to withhold lab results from CareSpace, but instead of just building a gatekeeping mechanism, we took a step back.
 We hypothesized that confusion, not the results themselves, was the real issue.
-If we could improve how lab data was presented, maybe practices wouldn’t feel the need to withhold it in the first place.
+If we could improve how lab data was presented to patients, maybe practices wouldn’t feel the need to withhold it in the first place.

 It was a more complex path, but one that led to better outcomes.
 We ended up with a solution that gave practices peace of mind while empowering patients with clearer, more contextualized information.
 I’m proud we took the time to dig beneath the ask and solve the problem that truly mattered.